rushi-001/Project_3/README.md

 > When user's curser is on left side the rectangle color is red.

-> When user's curser is on right side the rectangle color is green.
+> When user's curser is on right side the rectangle color is blue.